Guide to the top OBD2 Scanners for Ford Focus

 - Access a whole new world of information about your vehicle directly on your phone, tablet or PC.
 View car performance, sensor data (Engine coolant & oil temperature, O2 Readings, Mass air flow, Speed,...

 - Works with cars, SUVs, light trucks and mini vans since year 1996 in the United States (all brands, including hybrid, light-duty diesel trucks, and some electric vehicles).
 Vehicles in other countries...

 The Veepeak Mini OBDII Scanner is one of the cheapest diagnostic tools that we found.
-At less than $$ bucks, this is a steal!
-But don’t less the price fool you.
+But don’t let the price fool you.
 This scanner is compatible with Apple/iOS and Android phones because it uses WiFi to connect to your phone.
 We love these small scanners.
 They are convenient and easily used to convert your smartphone to an invaluable vehicle repair tool!